Babies with medical conditions

 Babies with medical conditions such as prematurity, spinal muscular atrophy and omphalocele require specialised assessment to support safe transport

-Planning for premature babies
+Planning for premature and low birth weight babies

 Lie flat child restraints

 Some babies with conditions such as spinal muscular atrophy and sleep apnoea are unable to be transported in a recline position.
 Lie flat child restraints are a type of restraint that allow the baby to be positioned lying down for car travel.

 However, currently there are no lie flat child restraints available in Australia, impacting on the safety, health and well-being of these medically vulnerable children.
 This means that babies with severe respiratory needs may need to be transported by non-emergency patient transport, lying flat.

 Read more about what MACA is doing to address the gap in lie flat child restraints in Australia.

 Planning for babies with omphalocele

 Omphalocele is a rare birth defect that occurs in 1 in 4,000 - 7,000 live births.
 It is a type of abdominal wall defect in which the bowel, liver and other abdominal organs extend into the abdomen near the base of the umbilical cord.